seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **TYBALT**
 It fits, when such a villain is a guest:
-I’ll not endure him.
+I'll not endure him.

 **CAPULET**
 He shall be endured:
 What, goodman boy!
 I say, he shall: go to;
 Am I the master here, or you? go to.
-You’ll not endure him!
+You'll not endure him!
 God shall mend my soul!
-You’ll make a mutiny among my guests!
+You'll make a mutiny among my guests!
-You will set cock-a-hoop! you’ll be the man!
+You will set cock-a-hoop! you'll be the man!

 **TYBALT**
-Why, uncle, ’tis a shame.
+Why, uncle, 'tis a shame.

 **CAPULET**
 Go to, go to;
-You are a saucy boy: is’t so, indeed?
+You are a saucy boy: is't so, indeed?
 This trick may chance to scathe you, I know what:
-You must contrary me! marry, ’tis time.
+You must contrary me! marry, 'tis time.
 Well said, my hearts!
 You are a princox; go:
-Be quiet, or–More light, more light!
+Be quiet, or--More light, more light!
 For shame!
-I’ll make you quiet.
+I'll make you quiet.
 What, cheerly, my hearts!

 **TYBALT**
 Patience perforce with wilful choler meeting